 This looks like the mathematics concept of creating an “optimal path.”
 In an era of limited resources, finding optimal paths for student success is a big deal.
 Curriculum maps just may be the under-used tool to help accomplish this goal.

-– Trudy Milburn translates campus-wide assessment needs into digital solutions and provides tailored demonstrations and trainings to institutions of higher education in the U.S. and abroad.
+Trudy Milburn translates campus-wide assessment needs into digital solutions and provides tailored demonstrations and trainings to institutions of higher education in the U.S. and abroad.
 She earned her Ph.D. from the University of Massachusetts and has been a tenured professor at Baruch College/CUNY and California State University Channel Islands.
-Her forthcoming edited book, Communicating User Experience: Applying Local Strategies Research to Digital Media Design, will be published this year by Lexington Books.
-You can learn more about her by viewing her e-portfolio.
+Her forthcoming edited book, Communicating User Experience: Applying Local Strategies Research to Digital Media Design, was published by Lexington Books.
+You can learn more about her by viewing her ePortfolio.